 With over 15 years of experience, Butfield has written and produced numerous high-profile events, often in collaboration with Sir David Attenborough.
 His work includes Attenborough's landmark speech at the opening of COP26, main stage events at Davos (2019 and 2020), as well as key engagements for the World Bank, IMF, COP26 Private Finance Agenda, G8 and the UN Security Council.

 A passionate advocate for conservation, Butfield has led high-impact campaigns and contributed to multiple UN Climate and Biodiversity initiatives.
 He is the co-author of Earthshot, published by John Murray, alongside his business partner Jonnie Hughes and HRH Prince William.
-His upcoming book, Ocean: Earth’s Last Wilderness, co-written with Sir David Attenborough, is set for release soon.
+His upcoming book, Ocean: Earth’s Last Wilderness, co-written with Sir David Attenborough, has just been released.
+You can buy signed copies here.

 Exhibitors